BMGhack/ureport/README.md

     - Bootstrap 4 - For responsive layout
     - Google Map API
     - blockUI - Can be replaced with JQuery/Plain Javascript

+## Issues
+- Auto Refreshing of layout has been disable